 which is on permanent display at the museum.
 Celie was also the editor for two books by Robert McAlister which pair with these videos.

 Celie has been managing the business of fine artist Mary Edna Fraser

 , Charleston, SC, for the past 6 years.
 A 100-page book, The Batik Art of Mary Edna Fraser

-in support the Coastal Conservation League, and subsequent events linked with local environmental organizations.
+is currently in production with University of South Carolina Press.
 Celie was an editor for Global Climate Change: A Primer

 , co-authored by Orrin H. Pilkey, Keith C. Pilkey, and Mary Edna Fraser.